Gsmith535/AnvioError_200605/README.md

 Files:

+Conts.fa - contigs used for read recruitment and generation of contigs database

+Conts.db - contigs database generated from anvi-gen-contigs-database from Conts.fa

 GenContDB.err.txt - stderr during anvi-gen-contigs-database using same contigs for read mapping

 GenContDB.out.txt - stdout during anvi-gen-contigs-database using same contigs for read mapping